Arima: Culture and entertainment

 Arima hosts an annual Borough Day anniversary celebration in August.
 The celebration incorporates Carnival-style street parades and usually coincides with the staging of the Santa Rosa Carib Community annual festival.
 The annual Arima Carnival includes street parades of masqueraders on Carnival Tuesday, J'ouvert bands on Carnival Monday, as well as a local calypso competition.

+Neighborhoods and suburbs

+The borough contains may communities and population center, often names after the plantations on which existed where they once situated including: